 Easter morning there in place of chocolate in my basket sat this precious velveteen rabbit with baby!
 When September came, she and baby traveled to school with me and was given a place to sit in my dorm room.
 She was indeed a reminder of how loved I was whenever I was feeling homesick.
 Today she sits atop an armoire in our bedroom, still reminding me of home so long ago!
 She carries with her still a reminder that our greatest gift was the one given freely for us at Easter.
 May you all know be blessed with the peace of Easter.
 I pray you are all blessed with joy, health, and more this Easter!
 Io prego Lei è tutto benedetti con gioia, salute e più questa Pasqua!

-Tags: ancestors, family history, family, famiglia, love of family, memories, Carnival of Genealogy
+Tags: ancestors, Carnival of Genealogy, famiglia, family, family history, love of family, memories

 When her son brought his bride home, she gave the newlyweds her bedroom.
 Every morning she would insist on bringing them the first coffee in bed.
 She planned a huge party for the couple as a wedding reception.
 All of the family came from all around Italy for the party.
 Furniture was cleared out of the main room and huge tables were set around the walls of the room in a big square so no one would feel left out.
 Neighbors and friends came all day to bring gifts for the couple and take photos of them together.
 The big table in the front room displayed all of the presents for everyone to view.

 It was Concetta’s gift to Bonnie that was the most special of all.

 The women all went to the bedroom to help Bonnie prepare.
 They fingered the beautiful wedding gown and touched the little seed pearls.
 Laid out on the dresser was a pair of obviously gold antique earrings.
 The daughters and granddaughters were all talking about them.
 Each remembered watching Concetta